-- (BOOL) is Valid Qualifier Type: (NSS tring \) type Name model: (EOM odel \) model by the database server, such as Sybase "varchar" or Oracle "NUMBER". model is an optional argument that can be used to supplement the adaptor's set of type mappings with additional mappings for user-defined database types.
+Implemented by subclasses to return YES if an attribute of type typeName can be used in a qualifier (a SQL WHERE clause) sent to the database server, or NO otherwise. typeName is the name of a type as required by the database server, such as Sybase "varchar" or Oracle "NUMBER". model is an optional argument that can be used to supplement the adaptor's set of type mappings with additional mappings for user-defined database types.
 See your adaptor's documentation for information on if and how it uses model.